Stress Eating

 You’re not in the present; you’re on autopilot.

-As you become more comfortable with identifying what you need, you will also get clear on which foods you enjoy, how your body responds and what works best for you.
+As you become more comfortable identifying what you need, you will also get clear on which foods you enjoy, how your body responds and what works best for you.

 SILK – Listen